SavinduWickr/5G_Network_Performance/README.md

 ## Role in Group Project

 This document describes the work completed by **Alvin Phan** as part of a group project on 5G Network Performance Analysis.
-Alvin's task was focused exclusively on **clustering and evaluation**, using a dataset pre-processed by Savindu and Chung.
+My task was focused exclusively on **clustering and evaluation**, using a dataset pre-processed by Savindu and Chung.
 The output of this stage feeds into Maisha’s forecasting task.

 ---